Shaheen Holloway leads Saint Peter's to NCAA Tournament with MAAC championship in AC

 Points were tough to come by as both teams played physical, tenacious defense.
 Monmouth shot 12 of 51 from the floor.
 The Peacocks did only slightly better at 19 for 46.

 Edert has a Jersey story of his own.
-The Nutley resident graduated from Bergen Catholic Hugh School.
-He was 5 of 10 from the floor and 8 off 9 from the foul line, and that was the difference.
+The Nutley resident graduated from Bergen Catholic High School.
+He was 5 of 10 from the floor and 8 of 9 from the foul line, and that was the difference.

 Each team needed one player to get hot.
 Edert was that man.